Clubs & Organizations

 At the start of each fall and spring semester, letters of invitation are sent to qualifying students.

-If you have coursework (five years old or older) that might be keeping you from qualifying, contact Jackie Cruz firstname.lastname@example.org.
+If you have coursework (five years old or older) that might be keeping you from qualifying, contact Jackie Montemayer firstname.lastname@example.org.

 Stay up-to-date with PTK events

 If you are a Phi Theta Kappa member and are not receiving information via email, please let us know.
-Simply email Jackie Cruz, advisor, at email@example.com with your KCC email address and you will be placed on the mailing list.
+To be placed on the mailing list, email Jackie Cruz, advisor, at email@example.com with your KCC email address.

 The Emerald Ash Borer Project